MarkOates/fullscore/README.md

 #### Dependencies

 Fullscore is written in C++ and requires AllegroFlare.
-If you're building with `gcc` or `clang` you should be able to compile Fullscore by first getting the dependencies AllegroFlare and Google Test.
+If you're building with `gcc` or `clang` you should be able to compile Fullscore by first getting the dependencies AllegroFlare and Google Test, and then following the build instructions below.
 (AllegroFlare is dependent on Allegro 5.)

 #### Building Fullscore